 For the mentioned Emperor Hadrian, an imperial cavalry (equites singulares imperatoris) was created as an Emperor’s branch.
 It consisted of 500 selected cavalrymen.

 The decisive increase in the importance of driving in the Roman army fell on the reign of Galien and Aurelian.
 During the reign of Emperor Galien, e.g. in the 3rd century CE, a reserve army was created, consisting solely of equites, whose task was to protect the vast borders of the Empire.

-The Cliban’s offensive armament consisted of a long (360 cm) two-handed spear known as a counter or counter-sword, sword or heavy mace and recurve bow.
-The protective armor was a helmet, a small round shield (cataphracts rarely used it), and a chain mail jacket covering the body from the wrists to the knees on which lamellar, caracene armor or quilted fabric caftan (gambeson) was applied.
-The leg cover was covered with chain braid, the pants were additionally reinforced, like forearms, with metal hoops.
+The offensive armament of the Clibanarius consisted of a long (360 cm), two-handed spear called a kontos or a kontarion, a sword or a heavy mace and a recurve bow.
+His protective armament was a helmet, a small round shield (cataphracts rarely used it), and chain mail covering the body from wrists to knees.
+Optionally, a scale armor was also used.
+The leg cover was covered with chain braid and the trousers were additionally reinforced, like forearms, with metal hoops.